iifl-logo

 Financial Review

-Dividend declared/ recommended and the Dividend Policy
+Dividend declared/ recommended and the Dividend Distribution Policy

 During the year under review, the Board of Directors had declared an Interim Dividend of Rs.
-3.60 per share in their Meeting held on 8 November 2023 and it has been paid.
+4.00 per share in their Meeting held on 6 November 2024 and it has been paid.
 The Board now recommends a Final Dividend of Rs.
-3.70 per share subject to the approval by the Members in the Companys Annual General Meeting proposed for 22 August 2024.
+4.20 per share subject to the approval by the Members in the Companys Annual General Meeting proposed for 4 September 2025.

-The Companys Dividend Policy states as follows:
+The Companys Dividend Distribution Policy states as follows:

 Dividend is the Companys primary distribution of profits to its Shareholders.
-The Companys objective is to sustain a steady and consistent distribution of profits, by way of Dividend, to its Shareholders while considering the following:
+The Companys objective is to sustain a steady and consistent distribution of profits by way of Dividend to its Shareholders while considering the following:

 (a) The circumstances under which the shareholders can or cannot expect dividend